 Your application may need to authenticate users from multiple tenants or customers.
 You must determine this when registering your app with NICE.
 For example, if your application is productized and intended to deploy to distinct customers, you should choose Multiple Tenants so that your single registration will work across any tenant within the selected environments.
 Alternatively, your application may be developed to provide capability for a specific tenant and Single Tenant is appropriate.

-A business using CXone wants to create a custom reporting app for their internal employees.
-This will compile data from multiple sources, including CXone.
-NICE considers this a back-end application, since it entails server-to-server communication with CXone.
+A business using CXone Mpower wants to create a custom reporting app for their internal employees.
+This will compile data from multiple sources, including CXone Mpower.
+NICE considers this a back-end application, since it entails server-to-server communication with CXone Mpower.
 This means they must set up standard OAuth2.0 authentication.
 The app will be built specifically for the business to use internally, therefore, they only need it for their single tenant.

-An app developer wants to integrate CXone media recordings into their 3rd party platform.
-They plan to sell the app to businesses using CXone, therefore, they select Multiple Tenants in their registration form.
+An app developer wants to integrate CXone Mpower media recordings into their 3rd party platform.
+They plan to sell the app to businesses using CXone Mpower, therefore, they select Multiple Tenants in their registration form.
 The app will ingest data from each customer and display it on a personalized dashboard.
-To do so, the app communicates with the back-end of CXone and does not require a user login flow, therefore they must set up standard OAuth2.0 authentication.
+To do so, the app communicates with the back-end of CXone Mpower and does not require a user login flow, therefore they must set up standard OAuth2.0 authentication.

 When your plan is ready, you must submit an Application Registration form to NICE.
 This provides NICE with details about your integration.
 For example, you’ll specify its purpose, the API groups you plan to use, your authentication type, and so on.
 After submitting your form, NICE auto-generates a tracking number.